kjenney/terraform-aws-tgw-tester/eks_subnet_sharing/README.md

 ## Test

-Login to the EKS cluster using `aws eks update-kubeconfig --name testertestypants`
+Login to the EKS cluster in the 3rd account using `aws eks update-kubeconfig --name testertestypants`.
+Ensure that you are assuming `thirdrole` to access it.

 Create service and Node Port: